 The keyword quality score is affected by a number of factors:

-Ad Copy – Your ad copy plays a role in your keyword quality score as Google regard ad relevance to be important to providing good search results to users.
+- Ad Copy – Your ad copy plays a role in your keyword quality score as Google regard ad relevance to be important to providing good search results to users.
 As such it is very important when writing ad copy that you include the keyword that you are targeting in the ad copy both in the title and the ad itself where possible.
 This can be a challenge as you want to write ads that both appeal to customers and attract visitors whilst using the search term in the ad.
 Conveniently Google will let you know when it does not think that you are is as relevant as I could be so you can change it accordingly.
-For more information on writing better ad copy for your ads click here.

 By using this tool you should be able to outline the issue with your keyword and start to improve your rankings.